 Richmond [but actually Dresden & Berlin]: Edward Beyer [but printed by Rau & Son of Dresden and W. Loeillot of Berlin], 1858.
 Lithograph titlepage (with five vignettes) plus forty tinted lithograph plates.
 Oblong folio.
-Original gilt cloth boards bound onto larger modern three-quarter morocco and cloth.
+Original gilt cloth boards bound in larger modern three-quarter morocco and cloth.
 Titlepage lightly soiled and edgeworn.
-A few plates with closed marginal tears, expertly repaired; titlepage and each plate backed by tissue. [with:] [Beyer, Edward]: DESCRIPTION OF THE ALBUM OF VIRGINIA: OR THE OLD DOMINION, ILLUSTRATED.
-VOL. I [all published].
+A few plates with closed marginal tears, expertly repaired; titlepage and each plate expertly backed by archival tissue.
+The plates very clean and free of the foxing usually found with this title. [with:] [Beyer, Edward]: DESCRIPTION OF THE ALBUM OF VIRGINIA: OR THE OLD DOMINION, ILLUSTRATED.
+Vol. I [all published].
 Richmond: Enquirer Book and Job Printing Office, 1857. pp. Original half calf and cloth boards, gilt title on front board.
 Text volume very clean internally.
 Overall a very good, handsome copy of a book very difficult to find in clean condition, here with the scarce accompanying text volume.
-Both volumes housed in folding cloth box.
+Both volumes in a folding cloth box.
 Item #WRCAM38869

 The Beyer album is one of the foremost American view books created in the 19th century.
 "This is a major outstanding item, the rarity of which is by no means fully appreciated" - Bennett.